loficat21/AdventOfCode2025/README.md

 ## My solutions to the Advent of Code 2025 programming challenges.
-I decided to try and write these in C, a programming language I was unfamiliar with at the start of this challenge and am currently in the process or learning.
+I decided to try and write these in C, a programming language I was unfamiliar with at the start of this challenge and am currently in the process of learning.
 I therefore strongly recommend any even mildly seasoned C programmers to NOT look at this code, it is probably as bad as it is straightforward.
 Additionally, these solutions aren't optimized in the slightest, they are just solutions.